fullstack-development/developers-roadmap/frontend/middle-3/fp.md

     const repeatHello: (amount: number) => string = // ?
     // How can you compose functions of types CreateArray and Concat?
     ```
-  * Is there a way to use point-free in languages without support of HOF and partial application?
+  * Is there a way to use point-free in languages without the support of HOF and partial application?
   * Why is point-free style similar to OOP nested calls?
     ```
     // OOP